Oumaimalh/BSgenome.oryza/README.md

 # BSgenome.oryza

-* The package is forged using the forgeBSgenomeDataPkg function.

-* Simply use the name of the seed file as the only argument and it will create your package files to the same directory.

-forgeBSgenomeDataPkg("path/to/myseed")

 # Intrduction
 An infrastructure package Bsgenome is available for acccesing,analyzing,creating or modifying Biostrings-based genome data package.And the main goal of this document is to explain the steps in building the Bsgenome rice package.